-Zach Johnson returns for his fourth season as a volunteer assistant with the West Virginia women’s soccer team.
+Zach Johnson returns for his fifth season as a volunteer assistant with the West Virginia University women’s soccer team.
 He serves as WVU’s goalkeeper coach, while assisting in daily training sessions and game preparation with the team.

-West Virginia’s defenses have posted 29 shutouts in its 44 victories over the last three years, with 22 credited to goalkeeper Sara Keane.
+West Virginia’s defenses have posted 41 shutouts in 60 victories over the last four seasons, with 33 credited to goalkeepers Sara Keane and Hannah Steadman.

-A native of Lumberton, N.J., Johnson compiled 36 shutouts (second all-time) and made 282 saves (fourth all-time).
-A Big East Academic All-Star, he helped the Mountaineers to a pair of NCAA tournament appearances.
+A native of Lumberton, New Jersey, Johnson compiled 36 shutouts (second all-time) and made 282 saves (fourth all-time).
+A Big East Academic All-Star, he helped the Mountaineers to a pair of NCAA Tournament appearances.

 Johnson earned a bachelor’s degree in industrial engineering from WVU in 2010 and was named a 2010-11 Big East Institutional Male Scholar-Athlete winner.